 Rohinton P. Medhora is president of CIGI, joining in 2012.
 He served on CIGI’s former International Board of Governors from 2009 to 2014.
 Previously, he was vice president of programs at Canada’s International Development Research Centre.
 His fields of expertise are monetary and trade policy, international economic relations and development economics.

-Rohinton was recently named to The Lancet and the Financial Times Commission on Governing Health Futures 2030, as well as to the Commission on Global Economic Transformation, co-chaired by Nobel economics laureates Michael Spence and Joseph Stiglitz.
-He serves on the boards of the Institute for New Economic Thinking and the McLuhan Foundation, and is on the advisory board of the WTO Chairs Programme and UNU-MERIT.
+Rohinton sits on The Lancet and the Financial Times Commission on Governing Health Futures 2030, as well as the Commission on Global Economic Transformation, co-chaired by Nobel economics laureates Michael Spence and Joseph Stiglitz.
+He serves on the boards of the Institute for New Economic Thinking and the McLuhan Foundation and is on the advisory boards of the WTO Chairs Programme, UNU-MERIT, and Global Health Centre.

 Rohinton received his doctorate in economics in 1988 from the University of Toronto, where he subsequently taught for a number of years.
 In addition to his Ph.D., Rohinton earned his B.A. and M.A. at the University of Toronto, where he majored in economics.